 - Related Primary Literature

 - Additional Reading

-A plant belonging to the genus Solanum in the nightshade family (Solanaceae) that produces an edible tuber.
-There are more than 2000 species of Solanum (order Solanales), of which approximately 150 bear tubers.
+A plant Solanum tuberosum that produces an edible tuber (also called potato).
+There are approximately 1500–2000 species of Solanum in the nightshade family Solanaceae (order Solanales), of which approximately 150 bear tubers.
 The potato of commerce, S. tuberosum (Fig. 1), originated in South America, probably in the highlands of Peru and Bolivia, where it has been cultivated for several thousand years.
 Potatoes, which are related to tomatoes, eggplant, and peppers, were introduced into Europe by Spanish explorers in the late sixteenth century and into the United States from Ireland in 1719.
-The crop became a staple in Europe, was a primary source of food in Ireland, and is known today as the Irish potato; it is also called white potato.
-The potato blight famine in Ireland during 1845 and 1846, which was caused by the fungus Phytophthora infestans, was responsible for the death of more than 1 million Irish people and the emigration of about 1.5 million others.
-See also: Horticultural crops; Solanales
+The crop became a staple in Europe and was a primary source of food in Ireland.
+Hence, it is often known as the Irish potato; it also is called white potato.
+The potato blight famine in Ireland during 1845 and 1846, which was caused by the water mold Phytophthora infestans, was responsible for the death of more than 1 million Irish people and the emigration of about 1.5 million others.
+See also: Horticultural crops; Solanales; South America

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.